08 Jan And that brings us ‘round to Do, oh, oh, oh……

 - Entire personal office space

 Applying that idea to your electronic space can make you feel better, too (and make it easier to find stuff).
 Take email.
 Do you hold on to your email?
 You shouldn’t.
 It clogs up the server.
-And you can use the exercise of tossing your email as an opportunity to reflect on your year last year.
+And you can use the exercise of tossing your email as an opportunity to reflect on your past year.
 Here’s one way to do it:

 - Set the presentation sort to “From” instead of “Date”